 The Standard Ways of Determining Lifting Level

 There are a few conventional ways of determining someone’s lifting level.
-Unfortunately, most of them are kind of stupid.
-There’s a certain logic to them, though.
-That’s why they’re so popular.
+Unfortunately, most of them are flawed.
+There’s a certain logic to them, but they fall apart as soon as we start poking holes in them.
 Let’s go over their pros and cons.

 How Long Have You Been lifting?